-Planning fees are set by Central Government.
+Planning fees are set by the Government.
 The fee payable depends on the nature and size of the development.
 Please refer to the Schedule of Planning Fees in the Information and Resources section.

 The 'Code of Planning Practice' provides a clear statement of expectation of conduct and procedures to be followed, so that decisions are made and can be seen to have been made in a proper manner.